Cantara/dw-sample-reactor_archived/README.md

-# devops-service-template
+# dw-sample-reactor
-Template for devops ready applications with default technology setup for IoC, REST, logging, healthchecks, monitoring, packaging and more.
+Template for devops ready dropwizard applications with default technology setup for IoC, REST, logging, healthchecks, monitoring, packaging and more.